steveseguin/vdo.ninja/install.md

 Deploying this code.
 A guide.
-(INITIAL DRAFT VERSION)

 ### PREFACE